 Cleveland Play House.
 The Tony Award-winning Cleveland Play House hails as America's first professional regional theater company and produces more than 500 performances each year.

 Playhouse Square.
-Playhouse Square is the country’s largest performing arts center outside of New York City, encompassing ten stages in a one-block radius.
+Playhouse Square is the country’s largest performing arts center outside of New York City, encompassing eleven venues in a one-block radius.
 It hosts more than 1,000 performances annually including Broadway shows, concerts, ballets and comedy events.
 The opulent theater district includes five historic venues restored to their grand 1920s splendor and a massive outdoor chandelier to guide visitors to the next performance.

 Great Lakes Theater.
 Boasting alums like Tom Hanks and Arthur Lithgow, Great Lakes Theater is Cleveland’s classic theater company residing in Playhouse Square’s renovated Hanna Theatre.

 Karamu House.
-Located on Cleveland’s east side, the Karamu House is the oldest African American producing theater in the nation with a rich history and distinguished alumni, including one-time Cleveland resident Langston Hughes.
+Located on Cleveland’s east side, Karamu House is the oldest Black producing theater in the nation with a rich history and distinguished alumni, including one-time Cleveland resident Langston Hughes.
+Major renovations of the venue’s theatre wing, completed in 2024, increase accessibility and elevate the campus with a new outdoor stage and full-service eatery.

-Cleveland Public Theater.
+Cleveland Public Theatre.
 Cleveland Public Theatre in the Gordon Square Arts District is a local hub for progressive theater, modern dance and edgy opera submitted by both regional and national artists.